CopernicaMarketingSoftware/Documentation/Publisher/en/rest-get-database-unsubscribe.md

 ## Returned fields
 - **behavior**: the setting itself
-- **fields**: the new profile setting (only applicable if ‘behavior’ is set to ‘update’)
+- **fields**: the new profile setting (only applicable if "behaviour" is set to "update")

-‘behavior’ has three possible values: 'nothing', 'remove' and 'update'. 'nothing' means unsubscriptions are simply ignored (which is very impolite), 'remove' deletes unsubscribers and 'update' makes sure something is changed in the profile so you know it shouldn’t receive email any longer.
+The field "behavior" has three possible values: "nothing", "remove" and "update". "nothing" means unsubscriptions are simply ignored (which is very impolite), "remove" deletes unsubscribers from the databases completely and 'update' alters the field for this profile so its data can be kept, but there is an indicator that no email should be sent to this profile.

 ## PHP example
 The following example demonstrates how to use the API method: